Battle of Szőreg: Battle

 At 5,30 p.m.
 Haynau, who was waiting in vain for Bechtold to accomplish his task quicker (because of this he later removed his cavalry commander from his position), loss his temper, and decided to attack the Hungarians from Szőreg from the front.
 He positioned the artillery of the IV. corps, and the main artillery reserve to their right wing, facing Dembiński's artillery, to 700-1000 paces distance from the dike in semicircular position.
-This was a risky decision, and if Dembiński would had sent his cavalry against the unprotected 99 Austrian cannons, especially on those from the Austrian firing lines left wing, or if he would had attacked at the right moment the attacking Austrian infantry, he could cause great troubles to the Austrians.
+This was a risky decision, and if Dembiński would have sent his cavalry against the unprotected 99 Austrian cannons, especially on those from the Austrian firing lines left wing, or if he would have attacked at the right moment the attacking Austrian infantry, he could cause great troubles to the Austrians.
 But he remained inactive.
 Instead of this, Dembiński was thinking about how to retreat his troops.
 While the IV. corps led by General Guyon was already marching towards South, after an hour and a half of fighting, he started to pull them out one by one, and send them to Óbéba, leaving his troops without artillery support, and because he sent away also the ammunition, the Hungarian cannons, positioned on the dike, which were anyway inferior to the Austrian ones regarding their number and calibre, now remained without ammunition.
 The task of covering the retreat was given to the cavalry of General Arisztid Dessewffy.